-Unless you become a multinational like Wolkswagen, it is not a good choice to choose such a complicated name.
-Wolkswagen has a name that is recognised worldwide.
+Unless you become a multinational like Volkswagen, it is not a good choice to choose such a complicated name.
+Volkswagen has a name that is recognised worldwide.
 When someone searches for it on Google, the search engine tells you how to spell it.

 Hardly anyone will look for you again with such a convoluted name.